DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     | 2     | Data Link       | Network Access | Frames             | Switch, Bridge, NIC, Wireless Access Point | MAC, ARP Ethernet 802.3 (Wired), CDP, LLDP, HDLC, PPP, DSL, L2TP, IEEE 802.11 (Wireless), SONET/SDH |
     | 1     | Physical        | Network Access | Bits               | All the above                              | Electrical signal (copper wire), Light signal (optical fibre), Radio signal (air) |

+Note: Data streams are associated with the Application, Presentation, and Session layers.
+Once they reach the Transport layer, they become segments (TCP) or datagrams (UDP).
+From there, they are converted to packets at the Network layer, frames at the Data Link layer, and bits at the Physical layer.

     ### OSI layers in detail
     - Mnemonics:
         - from top: All People Seem To Need Delicious Pizza